The Essentials of Business Operations in France

 Corporate Tax (Impôt sur les Sociétés, IS)

-Société à Responsabilité Limitée (SARL): SARLs with a turnover of less than €10 million can qualify for a reduced corporate tax rate of 15% on profits up to €42,500.
-Above this, the standard rate of 25% applies.
+• Société à Responsabilité Limitée (SARL): SARLs with a turnover of less than €10 million can qualify for a reduced corporate tax rate of 15% on profits up to €42,500.
+Above this threshold, the standard rate of 25% applies.

-Société par Actions Simplifiée (SAS): Subject to the standard corporate tax rate of 25%, similar to SAs.
+• Société par Actions Simplifiée (SAS): Similar to SAs, SAS companies are subject to the standard corporate tax rate of 25%, regardless of their profits.

-Micro-entrepreneur: Not subject to corporate tax.
-Instead, they pay income tax on business profits, with rates dependent on their overall income.
+• Micro-entrepreneur: Not subject to corporate tax.
+Instead, they pay income tax on business profits, with a flat-rate reduction of 34% applied to their turnover under micro-BNC arrangements.

 VAT (Value-Added Tax)